awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-dms-replicationinstance.md

 ### Ref<a name="w3ab2c21c10d360c11b2"></a>

-When you pass the logical ID of an `AWS::DMS::ReplicationInstance` resource to the intrinsic `Ref` function, the function returns the replication instance ARN\.
+When you pass the logical ID of an `AWS::DMS::ReplicationInstance` resource to the intrinsic `Ref` function, the function returns the replication instance Arn\.

 For more information about using the `Ref` function, see [Ref](intrinsic-function-reference-ref.md)\.